Housing and Residential Life

-- Can I loft my bed in this hall?
+Can I loft my bed in my hall?

 Varies because the beds can be raised to different heights, but the most space you can have in the lower position is 10".
 The maximum space under the bed when raised is: 20".